Carey Price brings young fan to tears after surprising him at NHL Awards banquet - BC Local News

 Montreal netminder Carey Price melted the hearts of fans during the NHL Awards Wednesday evening.

-Price surprised young fan Anderson Whitehead who was on stage at the awards.
+Price surprised young fan Anderson Whitehead who previously met Price at a Canadiens practice following the loss of his mother.
 The moment brought the crowd to their feet, and Anderson to tears.

 Read More: NHL goaltender Carey Price comforts young fan who lost mom to cancer